NGYB/Stocks/StockDirectionPrediction_AutoGen/README.md

 # Stock recommendation using AutoGen

+This code is used in a blog post [here](https://medium.com/@ngyibin/multi-agent-workflows-using-autogen-for-stock-recommendation-d9a91c3e7eef).

 To run the app, follow the instructions below.
 Make sure you are in the root directory of this repo.
 ```
 python -m venv env